sumantablr13/DeeplearningUtils/README.md

 # DeeplearningUtils

-This repository contains a collection of utilities useful in Deeplearning projects on tensorflow-keras platform.
-Utilities are arranged under 4 directories namely data, loss, model, optim_scheduler.
+This Utilities are arranged under 4 directories namely data, loss, model, optim_scheduler.
 Some of the utilities have been adapted from  other sources and they have been acknowledged.
 The utilities are summarised below.

 ## Data